blackfennec-org/blackfennec/docs/source/project_management/project_plan.rst

 A list of all identified risks can be found in the document :doc:`risk_analysis`.
 The most important findings as of the writing of this document are listed below.

 Complexity
-  The mitigation strategy is effective but the issue must be reevaluated regularly to intervene in time if it could get out of hand.
+  The mitigation strategy is effective but the issue must be reevaluated regularly to proactively intervene in a timely manner.

 User Experience
   We dedicate a member of the team to the issue.
 However, the remaining risk is still significant and we will collectively keep an eye on it.